-We can probably agree that LinkedIn is a powerful tool for building your network and perhaps creating social capital, however, there are undoubtedly good and productive ways of doing this as well as turn-offs that you should avoid.
-Note, these are subject to interpretation and therefore based purely on my own preferences and perceptions.
+We can probably agree that LinkedIn is a powerful tool for building your network and perhaps creating social capital.
+And there are undoubtedly good and productive ways of doing this.
+However, there are also LinkedIn turn-offs that you should avoid.
+(Note, these are subject to interpretation and therefore based purely on my own preferences and perceptions.)

-Let’s look at a sample of what came in on my LinkedIn feed in the last few days and how I feel about it:
+Let’s look at a sample of messages that have come in on my LinkedIn feed and how I feel about them:

-At least this is a straight forward solicitation, though it can be construed as a bit condescending.
+This is a straightforward solicitation, at least, but it can be construed as a bit condescending.
 VPAs are not exactly the stuff of science fiction.
-How did I respond: polite “no thank you.”
+How did I respond?
+With a polite “No, thank you.”

-Although I get dozens of these per week, this one is relatively interesting because it is also quite straight forward, lists the services that the firm offers, and politely asks whether I would like to explore.
+I get dozens of these per week.
+But this one is relatively interesting because it is quite straightforward, lists the services that the firm offers, and politely asks whether I would like to explore.
 I haven’t decided, but I’ll probably do some research and then I may schedule an exploratory appointment.

 This is an excellent approach.
 It asks for nothing but offers a connection and a chat, executive to executive.
 How refreshing not to be solicited!
 I’ll probably take him up on it.

 Ah!
 Flattery!
-Often a potent tool if used properly, but in this case I’m suspicious because it comes from a purveyor of brand consulting, and of all our opportunities to improve this is probably at the bottom of my list.
+Often a potent tool if used properly.
+In this case, however, I’m suspicious because it comes from a purveyor of brand consulting.
+And of opportunities to improve this is probably at the bottom of my list.

 I’m not sure what this person is offering and I respect his persistence, but if I wasn’t interested the first time he contacted me, then this reminder offers no particular enticements to connect now, so I am likely to continue to ignore it.